ripytide/nodit/README.md

 - update lines of code figures on docs

+- make all functions' trait bounds specific instead of at impl level

+- turn overlaps back into a trait to make it public, mabye

 - run cargo fmt
 - run and fix cargo clippy
 - take a look around idiomatic rust for a bit first